-Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Evidence to Support Compliance Additional Work Identified Determining interventions Ensuring decision makers receive objective and rigorous analysis of a variety of options indicating how intended outcomes would be achieved and including the risks associated with those options.
-Therefore ensuring best value is achieved however services are provided.
-Constitution Article 18 - Decision making Forward Plan All reports to decision makers have legal/financial and risk management comments External Audit - Value for Money Conclusion Considering feedback from citizens and service users when making decisions about service improvements or where services are no longer required in order to prioritise competing demands within limited resources available including people, skills, land and assets and bearing in mind future impacts.
-Consultation Feedback Medium Term Financial Strategy Complaints/Service Requests Revenue/Capital Monitoring Planning interventions Establishing and implementing robust planning and control cycles that cover strategic and operational plans, priorities and targets.
-Meeting dates publishedForward PlanService planning process Engaging with internal and external stakeholders in determining how Communication Strategy
+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional Work Identified Determining interventions Ensuring decision makers receive objective and rigorous analysis of a variety of options indicating how intended outcomes would be achieved and including the risks associated with those options.
+Therefore ensuring best value is achieved, however, services are provided.
+Forward Plan All reports to Decision Makers have legal/financial and risk management comments External Audit - Value for Money Conclusion Considering feedback from citizens and service users when making decisions about service improvements or where services are no longer required in order to prioritise competing demands within limited resources available including people, skills, land and assets and bearing in mind future impacts.
+Medium Term Financial PlanComplaints/Service Requests Planning interventions Establishing and implementing robust planning and control cycles that cover strategic and operational plans, priorities and targets.
+Forward Plan Engaging with internal and external stakeholders in determining how services and

-Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Evidence to Support Compliance Additional Work Identified services and other courses of action should be planned and delivered.
-Considering and monitoring risks facing each partner when working collaboratively including shared risks.
-Specific Partnership AgreementsRisk Registers Ensuring arrangements are flexible and agile so that the mechanisms for delivering outputs can be adapted to changing circumstances.
-Service Planning Establishing appropriate key performance indicators (KPIs) as part of the planning process in order to identify how the performance of services and projects is to be measured.
-Service PlanningPerformance IndicatorsAnnual Report Ensuring capacity exists to generate the information required to review service quality regularly.
-Performance indicators are reported, benchmarking is undertaken and corrective action taken where necessary Preparing budgets in accordance with organisational objectives, strategies and the medium term financial plan.
-Budget Consultation Corporate Plan Medium Term Financial Strategy Budget Report Executive Member Consultation Informing medium and long term resource planning by drawing up realistic estimates of revenue and capital expenditure aimed at developing a sustainable funding strategy.
-Corporate PlanMedium Term Financial StrategyBudget Report
+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional Work Identified other courses of action should be planned and delivered.
+Big Conversation Considering and monitoring risks facing each partner when working collaboratively including shared risks.
+Ensuring arrangements are flexible and agile so that the mechanisms for delivering outputs can be adapted to changing circumstances.
+Establishing appropriate key performance indicators (KPIs) as part of the planning process in order to identify how the performance of services and projects is to be measured.
+Performance Indicators Ensuring capacity exists to generate the information required to review service quality regularly.
+Performance indicators are reported, benchmarking is undertaken and corrective action taken where necessary Review of Service Plans Preparing budgets in accordance with organisational objectives, strategies and the medium term financial plan.
+Informing medium and long term resource planning by drawing up realistic estimates of revenue and capital expenditure aimed at developing a sustainable funding strategy.
+Medium Term Financial Plan

-Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Evidence to Support Compliance Additional Work Identified Optimising achievement of intended outcomes Ensuring the medium term financial strategy integrates and balances service priorities, affordability and other resource constraints.
-Annual Budget Report External Auditor Letter/Report Ensuring the budgeting process is all-inclusive, taking into account the full cost of operations over the medium and longer term.
-Budget Guidance Officer/Executive Member Consultation Ensuring the medium term financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage.
-Revenue/Capital Monitoring Review of Medium Term Financial Strategy Ensuring the achievement of 'social value' through service planning and commissioning.
+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional Work Identified Savings targets and monitoring Optimising achievement of intended outcomes Ensuring the Medium Term Financial Plan integrates and balances service priorities, affordability and other resource constraints.
+Annual Budget Report External Auditor Letter/Report Revenue and Capital Monitoring Savings targets and monitoring Ensuring the budgeting process is all-inclusive, taking into account the full cost of operations over the medium and longer term.
+Ensuring the Medium Term Financial Plan sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage.
+Review of Medium Term Financial Plan Ensuring the achievement of 'social value' through service planning and commissioning.
 The Public Services (Social Value) Act 2012 states that this is "the additional benefit to the communityover and above the direct purchasing of goods, services and outcomes".
-Budget Report Statement of Accounts
+Statement of Accounts